 There were 36 terminations during the financial year and consisted of the following: Fifteen resignations, Twelve retirements, One III Health/ Capacity, Four deceased and Four absenteeism's that resulted in dismissals.
-The Municipality's absenteeism rate is higher than the norm and needs to be addressed.
+The Municipality's absenteeism rate is higher than the national norm of 1.5 % and needs to be addressed.